dudinvlad/AdiChallenge/README.md

 # AdiChallenge

-Installation: clone the project and checkout from development branch
+Installation: clone the project and checkout from development or main branch